Waste Water and Flow Capacity

-In a sewage piping and pumping system the flow velocity must exceed certain limits to maintain trouble free operation and avoid settling and sedimentation of solids:
+In sewage piping and pumping systems the flow velocity must exceed certain limits to maintain trouble free operation and to avoid settling and sedimentation of solids:

-The flow velocity waste water systems must not exceed certain limits to reduce the potential for wear and tear due to the effects of erosion and abrasion:
+On the other hand, the flow velocity should not exceed certain limits to avoid potential wear and tear due to erosion and abrasion:

 Pipe Dimension